 - Tumors.
 Some tumors, such as those involving the testes, adrenal glands or pituitary gland, can produce hormones that alter the male-female hormone balance.

 - Hyperthyroidism.
 In this condition, the thyroid gland produces too much of the hormone thyroxine.

 - Kidney failure.
 About half the people being treated with regular hemodialysis experience gynecomastia due to hormonal changes.

 - Liver failure and cirrhosis.
 Hormonal fluctuations related to liver problems as well as medications taken for cirrhosis are associated with gynecomastia.

 - Malnutrition and starvation.
 When your body is deprived of adequate nutrition, testosterone levels drop, but estrogen levels remain constant, causing a hormonal imbalance.
 Gynecomastia can also occur once normal nutrition resumes.

-Gynecomastia has few physical complications, but it can cause psychological or emotional problems caused by appearance.
+Gynecomastia has few physical complications, but it can definitely cause psychological or emotional problems.

 INCISIONS: Varies (2 small or around the nipple)

 LENGHT OF STAY: day case or 1 night